 - Data science for creating machine learning models

 - Data exchanges for sharing data with high security and governance

-Data silos exist when groups within an organization collect and maintain their own data inside separate data warehouses or data marts (smaller, stand-alone versions of a data warehouse that includes a segmented or subset of data e.g. marketing, sales, finance, etc.).
-Data that is siloed becomes invisible and inaccessible to others, resulting in an incomplete picture of the company, which hinders business intelligence, data-driven decision making, and collaboration.
+3. Ignoring data silos and using outdated data-sharing methodsData silos exist when groups within an organization collect and maintain their data inside separate data warehouses or data marts (smaller, stand-alone versions of a data warehouse that includes a segmented or subset of data, e.g., marketing, sales, finance, etc.).
+Siloed data becomes invisible and inaccessible to others, resulting in an incomplete picture of the company, which hinders business intelligence, data-driven decision-making, and collaboration.

-Traditional approaches to data sharing are inefficient and ineffective.
-Sharing vast amounts of data is impractical, if not impossible.
+Even if a company is aware of this problem, it may need to be equipped to do something about it efficiently.
+Traditional approaches to data sharing could be more efficient and effective.
+Sharing vast amounts of data is impractical, if possible.
 It requires making a copy of the data and manually moving it somewhere (usually via email), which has a host of challenges: